-The Depository staff attempts to provide public access to government information by selecting classes of government publications that are tailored to local needs and by acquiring the appropriate finding aids and computer software and hardware.
+Depository staff provide public access to government information by selecting classes of government publications that are tailored to local needs and by acquiring the appropriate finding aids, and for digital publications, the latest appropriate hardware and software.

 This policy will be subject to revision and adjustment as the needs and circumstances of the library change but, in any case, in accordance with the Legal Requirements & Program Regulations of the Federal Depository Program.